apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/scale-for-pulsar.md

 sidebar_label: Scale
 ---

-# Scale for an Pulsar cluster
+# Scale for a Pulsar cluster

 ## Vertical scaling